 The platform identifies key influencers and their opinions.
 You can use this feature to hear what people are saying about your brand and competitors.

-- Search any keyword or hashtag and filter results by data and language
+- Search any keyword or hashtag and filter results by date and language

 - Collect posts in real-time or search one week in the past

-- Identify most relevant actors and contents in online conversations
+- Identify the most relevant actors and content in online conversations

-The data can be exported in three different formats: PNG, GML, and GEXF (Graph Exchange XML Format).
+The data can be exported in three formats: PNG, GML, and GEXF (Graph Exchange XML Format).